AdamJHowell/Braille/README.md

 Braille
 =======

-A simple braille text editor
+A simple braille text editor that I wrote as a teenager in the 90's

 I renamed each file to represent it's target OS and removed the version number from the filename.
 I added some comments to make the project easier to follow.